pjreddie/darknet/README.md

   `make darknet-cpp-shared`

-  On Windows port, the .dll is built by default.
+  On Windows, the .dll is built by default.
+The windows build requires the .sln files from (https://github.com/prabindh/darknet-cpp-windows)

   Refer the file https://github.com/prabindh/darknet/blob/master/arapaho/arapaho_readme.txt for more details on running Arapaho.